 Let us have a look at Indonesia first.
 One of the biggest and most beautifully virgin rain forest areas is located here.
 The diversity of species is breath-taking.
 However more and more primeval forest has to give way to palm oil plantations.
 There are 7 millions of hectares of palm oil plantations in Indonesia today; up to the year 2020 it may be 20 millions of hectare.
 The orang utan which can only be found here on the islands of Borneo and Sumatra is an acutely endangered animal species.
 It is loosing its living space.
 Hundreds of orang utans are shot on the palm oil plantations trying to eat the seedlings as they can not find anything else.

-However this is not the only thing.
+However this is not the only issue.
+Child and forced labour reign on the plantations and poisonous pesticides are used.
 In order to reclaim new ground the primeval forest is slash-burnt at large scale.
 By drying out the peat soil and by firing them down with underground peat fires the whole amount of carbon dioxide that has been saved for thousands of years in the soil is released at once.
 In 2015 millions of hectare of rainforest have been burning in Indonesia.
 Palm oil producers had set various blazes to obtain new land.
 Even the neighboring countries Malaysia and Singapur were already covered by thick, unhealthy smoke.
 In Central Kalimantan there were so many soot particles in the air that it could pose a danger to life.
 Intan, a 9 year old girl, has collapsed on her way to school and died before she arrived in hospital (She was not the only one.).

 All of that has nothing to do with climate protection.
 That way you achieve emissions that are 10 times higher than with firing fossil fuels.
 Just now these forests are what has been protecting our climate for long.
 By burning the peat soil grounds Indonesia has rosen to be the worlds third largest emitter of greenhouse gases.

-In spite of all these facts world-wide plans to extend the production of agrofuels exist.
-China plans to extend the production up to 15% by 2020, India up to 20% by 2012 and the USA which do already use 40% of their maize harvest for agrocombustibles want to extend their production in order to satisfy 20%-40% of their fuel demands.
-Development plans like this would have aggravating effects on the world climate, the diversity of species and the food supply.
-In the year 2007 already up to 4% of the area under cultivation were used for agrofuels.
+In spite of all these facts the world-wide production of agrofuels is on the rise.
+The countries engaging the most in biofuel production are the EU, the USA, Brazil, China, Canada and Argentinia.
+The effects on the world climate, the diversity of species and the food supply are very bad.
+In the year 2007 already up to 4% of the area under cultivation were already used for agrofuels.

-Fortunately in 2018 members of the European Parliament have voted for an end of palm oil in agrofuels.
+In 2018 members of the European Parliament have voted for an end of palm oil in agrofuels.
 The European Council of Ministers has not brought itself to do sth. about it before but conversly wanted to increase the quota of agrofuels in diesel oil.
-If the EU had maintained their plans to extend the agrofuel production of first generation agrofuels up to 10% of their entire fuel supply, a rise in CO2 emissions of 80% up to 160% would have been inevitable because of the indirect land usage effects (ILU).
+Unfortunately this resulted in an unprecedented lobbying campaign by Indonesia and Malaysia, the two biggest palm oil producers.
+Indonesia threatened Europe not to buy any plains manufactured by Airbus any more.
+Besides this an unilateral ban on palm oil would likely have violated WTO rules.

 Stemming the destruction of forests by certifications is something that does not work at all in developing countries.
 That way peasants get evicted and slayed all over the world in order to clear the areas for new palm oil plantations.
 Indigenous folks from South America and Asia loose their base of life, something that will cause them to die.
 The protection of the primeval forests can never be achieved like this because even for the case that no more formerly wooden areas would be used for agrofuel and palm oil plantations then these areas would be used for food production instead of other formerly used areas which have gotten occupied by agrofuel production.